 Hokie Dozen Leadership Competencies

 The Hokie Dozen are competencies that are part of all Virginia Tech leadership development programs.
 There are 13 because, just like our community, there is always room for one more.
-Following is more information on these competencies.
+These competencies are in the following categories:

 - Accountability and Responsibility: Holds oneself and others accountable for high-quality, timely, and cost-effective results by setting priorities, delegating, and accepting responsibility for mistakes.
 Takes appropriate and timely action to correct errors considering both organizational and human impacts.